AXIHIXA/Memo/notes/dsa/implementation_notes_lc.md

   - State compression BFS, enqueue done/processed states.
   - Prune with recorded min step vector for each (row, col, state).
   - **Handle updates in direction loop** s.t. sub-optimal steps won't be added to queue.
+- Bidirectional BFS
+  - Two queues and each queue has a hash map recording visited nodes on this side.
+  - For each step, expand the queue with smaller size.
+  - Terminates when expansion meets a node in opponent's visited hash map.